 Our Rating: Always on Thursdays

-Tagged: 711 Cote De La Place D'Armes, Always on Thursdays, Antonopoulos, Bacon Wrapped Grapes, Bar, Beef Sashimi, Beef Tongue, Cocktails, Côte de la Pl D'Armes, Donuts, Fried Chicken, Fried Tofu, Hotel Place D’Armes, Izakaya, Japanese, Kyo Bar Japonais, Kyo Event, Kyo Montreal, Kyo Old Montreal, Kyo Place D'Armes, Maki, Montreal, Montreal Event, Montreal Restaurant, Nagiri, Old Montreal, Old Port, Place D'Armes, Ramen Noodles, Reservations Needed, Sake, Sashimi, Scallop Ceviche, Sushi, Tavern, Terrence Ding Ting, wine, Yuzu
+Tagged: 711 Cote De La Place D'Armes, Always on Thursdays, Antonopoulos, Bacon Wrapped Grapes, Bar, Bar Japonais, Beef Sashimi, Beef Tongue, Cocktails, Côte de la Pl D'Armes, Donuts, Fried Chicken, Fried Tofu, H2Y 2X6, Hotel Place D’Armes, Izakaya, Japanese, Kyo Bar Japonais, Kyo Event, Kyo Montreal, Kyo Old Montreal, Kyo Place D'Armes, Maki, Montreal, Montreal Event, Montreal Restaurant, Nagiri, Old Montreal, Old Port, Opening Event, Place D'Armes, Place D'Armes Hotel, Ramen Noodles, Reservations Needed, Sake, Sashimi, Scallop Ceviche, Sushi, Tavern, Terrence Ding Ting, wine, Yuzu